Mechagodzilla: Arsenal

 The Anime Trilogy Mechagodzilla stands 50 meters in height, weighs 30,000 metric tons, and is powered by artificial intelligence and made from nanometal.
-In the novel: Project Mechagodzilla, its arsenal includes a Blade Launcher, Convergent Neutron Cannon, Flight, Hyper Lance, Thermal Energy Buffer Layer, and Tail Blow.
+In the novel: Project Mechagodzilla, its arsenal includes a Blade Launcher, Convergent Neutron Cannon, Laminated Heat-Resistant Armored Plate, Flight, Hyper Lance, plasma booster, Thermal Energy Buffer Layer and Tail Blow.
 When it forms Mechagodzilla city, the defenses include gun cannons, EMP Harpoons, and a force field to protect itself when fired upon.

-In Godzilla vs. Kong, Mechagodzilla stands at 122 m in height, towering over Godzilla, weighs 100,000 metric tons, and is telepathically piloted through a cybernetic neural network developed from King Ghidorah's only surviving brain (from a head severed by Godzillia in Godzilla: King of the Monsters).
-Its weaponry includes a Proton Scream fired from its mouth, missiles fired from its shoulders and chest, jet boosters on its back, plasmic hits with its hands and its foots, buzzsaws in its fingers and spinning spikes at the end of its tail.
+In Godzilla vs. Kong, Mechagodzilla stands at 122 m in height, towering over Godzilla, weighs 100,000 metric tons, and is telepathically piloted through a cybernetic neural network developed from King Ghidorah's only surviving brain (from a head severed by Godzilla in Godzilla: King of the Monsters).
+Its weaponry includes a Proton Scream fired from its mouth, missiles fired from its shoulders and chest, jet boosters on its back, plasma punches, buzzsaws in its fingers and a drill at the end of its tail.